ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The biggest and only critic lives in your perception of people's perception of you rather than people's perception of you. — Criss Jami
+> **Citacao:** A hut full of laughter is richer than a palace full of sadness. — Zen Proverb

 fim do arquivo